utnet-org/utility-readonly/docs/architecture/README.md

 ### `chain/network`

-This crate contains the entire implementation of the p2p network used by NEAR blockchain nodes.
+This crate contains the entire implementation of the p2p network used by UNC blockchain nodes.

 Two important structs here: `PeerManagerActor` and `Peer`.
 Peer manager